finerbrighterlighter/myanmar_covid19/development_note.md

 ~~~~

  The code goes
- - I call "today"
+ - I call "today".
- - I declare that "today" is in "UTC"
+ - I declare that "today" is in "UTC".
  - I convert the "UTC" today to "MMT" today.
   <br>
  Then I need to declare the date data in the dataset as a timezone, so that I can find the difference between the two or such operations.
   <br>
- They were declared using
+ They were declared using,

  ~~~~
  df["ann_date"].dtype